cognitum-octopus/cognipy/docs/_build/html/_sources/grammar.rst.txt

 an ontology [ `SWRL standard
 specification <http://www.w3.org/Submission/SWRL/>`__].

-In Fluent Editor we can define instance assertions, object properties between two instances and defining that two individuals are equivalent.
+In CogniPy we can define instance assertions, object properties between two instances and defining that two individuals are equivalent.
 A conclusion (head) of any rule can define new relations between two or more instances.